dsfellows/dsfellows/week_11_agenda.md

 ![Compressing a folder](/html5up-images/html5up-0.png)

-+ In the Reclaim file manager, upload that zip folder.
-Make sure you're placing it in the public_html folder.
++ Open the Reclaim file manager.
+Open the public_html folder, then click Upload (in the gray menu bar).
+A page that looks like this will pop up.
+Upload your zip folder, making sure you're placing it in the public_html folder.

 ![Uploading a zip file](/html5up-images/html5up-1.png)